The Lion and the Mouse (1914 film): Reception

-Moving Picture World reviewer Hanford C. Judson gave the film a positive review, stating that "motion picture making as an art most emphatically justifies itself" through the existence of the The Lion and the Mouse.
+Moving Picture World reviewer Hanford C. Judson gave the film a positive review, stating that "motion picture making as an art most emphatically justifies itself" through the existence of The Lion and the Mouse.
 Judson also described the film as a "wholesome, human, heart-satisfying picture" and was "made greater than the play."

 Merritt Crawford of the Motion Picture News also gave a positive review, saying of the adaptation "In many respects, indeed, the motion picture outrivals the original production, and there will be many who, having seen both, will unhesitatingly give their verdict in favor of the screen portrayal of Klein's masterpiece."

 Motography also published a very positive review saying that The Lion and the Mouse "excels the stage version" and heaped praise upon the actors.